-3.5 credits; 1 lecture and 5 lab hours

-Students acquire special drawing techniques to provide new ways of perceiving subjects.
+3.5 credits; 1 lecture and 5 lab hours Students acquire special drawing techniques to provide new ways of perceiving subjects.
 Emphasis is on complex projects (multiple figures in background) and research.

-IL 385 - Illustrating for Contemporary Media II: Images in Sequence
+IL 385 - Illustrating for Contemporary Media II: Images in Seguence

+2 credits; 1 lecture and 2 lab hours

-Students apply their traditional drawing skills to conceptualize, compose, and render imaginative storyboard applications for comic books, television, films, video games, and the web.
-Students work from scripts and learn to think in terms of time and space to create memorable and believable sequential illustrative imagery.
+Students apply their traditional drawing

+skills to conceptualize, compose, and render

+imaginative storyboard applications for

+comic books, television, films, video games,

+and the web.
+Students work from scripts

+and learn to think in terms of time and

+space to create memorable and believable

+sequential illustrative imagery.

+Prerequisite(s): IL 384.